itswadesh/anne-docs/adminUserManual.md

 ### Import Product

 -Product create one by one take a lot of time so for add product in bulk import product comes handy.
--Product import in store through is the fastest way to upload catalog or make bulk changes to products in an existing Misiki store catalog.
+-Product import in store through is the fastest way to upload catalog or make bulk changes to products in an existing Anne store catalog.
--When importing, Misiki converts the data from the uploaded import file into products in your online store.
+-When importing, Anne converts the data from the uploaded import file into products in your online store.
 -Only CSV format file allowed to import.
 -You can also see the sample import file format.